-- (2) (a) Except as provided in subsection (2)(b), a marijuana business may not allow an employee to perform any work at the licensed premises until it has verified that that the employee has obtained a valid marijuana worker permit issued in accordance with this chapter. - (b) An employee of a former medical marijuana licensee in good standing with the department as of [the effective date of this section] shall obtain a marijuana worker permit within 90 days of [the effective date of this section]. - (3) An applicant for a marijuana worker permit shall submit: - (a) an application on a form prescribed by the department with information including the applicant's: - 17 (i) name; - 18 (ii) mailing address; - 19 (iii) date of birth; - 20 (iv) signature; and - 21 (v) response to conviction history questions requested by the department; - 22 (b) a copy of a driver's license or identification card issued by one of the fifty states in the United - 23 States or a passport; - (c) proof of having passed any training required by the department; and - 25 (d) a fee established by the department. - 26 (4) (a) Except as provided in subsection (4)(b), an application that does not contain the elements set 27 forth in subsection (3) is incomplete. - 28 (b) The department may review an application prior to receiving the fee but may not issue a permit

-1 until the fee is received.
-2 (5) The department shall deny an initial or renewal application if the applicant: 3 (a) is not 18 years of age or older; 4 (b) has had a marijuana license or worker permit revoked for a violation of this chapter or any rule 5 adopted und der this chapter within 2 years of the date of the application; 6 (c) has violated any provision of this chapter; or 7 (d) makes a false statement to the department.
-8 (6) An employee of a licensee shall carry the employee's worker permit at all times when performing 9 work on bel nalf of a marijuana business.
-10 (7) A person who holds a marijuana worker permit must notify the department in writing within 10 11 days of: 12 (a) a conviction for a felony; 13 (b) the issuance of any citation for violating a marijuana law imposed under this chapter or the 14 marijuana la aws of any other state; or 15 (c) the issuance of any citation for selling or dispensing alcohol or tobacco products to a minor.
+1 (v) response to conviction history questions requested by the department; 2 (b) a copy of a driver's license or identification card issued by one of the fifty states in the United 3 States or a passport; 4 (c) proof of having passed any training required by the department; and 5 (d) a fee established by the department.
+6 (4) (a) Except as provided in subsection (4)(b), an application that does not contain the elements set 7 forth in subs section (3) is incomplete.
+8 (b) The department may review an application prior to receiving the fee but may not issue a permit 9 until the fee is received.
+10 (5) The department shall deny an initial or renewal application if the applicant: 11 (a) is not 18 years of age or older; 12 (b) has had a marijuana license or worker permit revoked for a violation of this chapter or any rule 13 adopted und der this chapter within 2 years of the date of the application; 14 (c) has violated any provision of this chapter; or 15 (d) makes a false statement to the department.
+16 (6) An employee of a licensee shall carry the employee's worker permit at all times when performing 17 work on beh alf of a marijuana business.
+18 (7) A person who holds a marijuana worker permit must notify the department in writing within 10 19 days of: 20 (a) a conviction for a felony; 21 (b) the issuance of any citation for violating a marijuana law imposed under this chapter or the 22 marijuana la ws of any other state; or 23 (c) the issuance of any citation for selling or dispensing alcohol or tobacco products to a minor.
+24 25 NE\ W SECTION.
+Section 8. - Local-government taxing authority specific delegation.
+As 26 required by 7-1-112. [sections 8 through 12] specifically delegate to the qualified electors of a county the power county.

-NEW SECTION.
-Section 8.
-Local-government taxing authority -- specific delegation.
-As required by 7-1-112, [sections 8 through 12] specifically delegate to the qualified electors of a county the power to authorize their county to impose a local-option marijuana excise tax within the corporate boundary of the county.
+to authorize their county to impose a local-option marijuana excise tax within the corporate boundary of the